 I went abroad in 1987, but over the next two years I wrote three novellas, each of about 25,000 words, that were vignettes of the country I’d left.
 Like much of what I wrote in those years, they stayed at the bottom of a suitcase because I had no time to deal with them – until now.

+Each of the three novellas looks at different types of people, with distinct roles that changed during that unsettling decade.
 In Spring, a middle-aged Hull trawler skipper, his great days gone, has one last throw of the dice in a South Coast port.
 In Summer, an ambitious young man makes his way in the booming Thames Valley property market, unconcerned with the damage he does to others.
 Finally, in Autumn, the Master of an Oxford college welcomes his two sons home, but they awake difficult memories from half a century before.

 Spring is about a deep-sea skipper struggling to reinvent himself.
 But while skilled men like the fishermen in Spring struggled, a new class prospered.
 The Thatcher government’s assault on the old-boy networks in the City meant that working-class, or at least non-posh, Londoners could get on in the world of finance.
 Members of this new breed were rudely known as barrow-boys.
 That appellation was sheer class prejudice and was unpleasant.
 But it was true that there was a certain type of suit-on-the-make that seemed to do well from the 1980s onwards, not just in the City but in management consultancy, banking and, in particular, estate agency (real estate).
 This was the subject of Summer, and its hero Terry is, in a perverse way, one of my favourite creations.

 At the start of Summer, Terry must deal with a knighted publishing grandee.
 This is the class that interested me in Autumn.
 Not aristocratic, perhaps; one might be the second son of the third son of a baronet; one’s sons attend a good middle-ranking public (private) school; professions may include stockbroker, diplomat, publisher, columnist, barrister or the Forces.
-In an earlier generation they might have included the Indian Civil Service or colonial service.
+In an earlier generation they might have included the Indian Civil Service.
 The Master in Autumn is typical of his class.
 Yet he sees his sons living in what appears to be a different world, and must make sense of them and who they are.

 Like all fiction, Three Seasons will be a success only if it involves and moves the reader.
 I hope it does.
 But for me there is a broader theme to these three stories.
 Three Seasons is about social change – the decline in skilled employment, the rise of the “barrow-boy”, the hollowing-out of institutions and their occupation by newcomers with different aims and different, or no, ideals.
 Much of this is associated with the 1980s.
 But people like Terry were not a product of Thatcher’s social engineering.
 His roots lie in the expansion of higher education some 20 years earlier.
 The neoliberal revolution of the 1980s did a lot to promote people like Terry.
 But Thatcher did not create him, or the fishermen, or the Master.
 They were formed by global change and the slow plate tectonics of the British class system.